aboutcode-org/aboutcode-toolkit/USAGE.rst

 ::

-    --inventory PATH  Path to an inventory file --mapping         Use for mapping between the input keys and the ABOUT field names - mapping.config
+    --inventory PATH            Path to an inventory file.
+    --mapping                   Use for mapping between the input keys and the ABOUT field. names - mapping.config
+    --show-all                  Show all the errors and warning --template PATH             Path to a custom attribution template.
+    --validate-about-resource   Validate the existence of the about resource.
-    --template PATH   Path to a custom attribution template -q, --quiet       Do not print any error/warning.
+    -q, --quiet                 Do not print any error/warning.
     --help                      Show this message and exit.

 Purpose
 -------